NatashaBaudelaire/programming-fundamentals-in-java/README.md

 ```bash
 java ClassName
 ```
+> Replace `filename.java` with the actual file name.

-Alternatively, you can file in your preferred IDE and use the built-in run/debug tools.
+Alternatively, you can utilise the built-in run/debug tools in your preferred IDE.

 ---